jloughry/BANCStar/README.md

 before the rightful owner noticed that they were gone.

-> - Labels within the code are absolute, so any time a new page was added or removed, all downstream GOTOs must be found and retargeted.
+> - Labels within the code are absolute, so any time a new page was added or removed, all downstream GOTOs must be found and re-targeted.

 > A few more details I remember: